AshenKeep/Magni/README.md

 #### Step 3 — Reverse proxy

-Point your reverse proxy at `http://YOUR_SERVER_IP:8000` for all routes — both the frontend and `/api/*` are served from the same container on the same port.
+Point your reverse proxy at `http://YOUR_SERVER_IP:8000` for all routes — the frontend dashboard and all `/api/*` endpoints are served from the same container on the same port.

 #### Step 4 — Create your account